Ice-and-Rock/DevDash-JuniorDojo/Notes&Learning.md

 - research Bootstrap examples - which is fairly limited?

 ### make sure the FETCH is onyl actuvatedx once after the password component is called
+✅

+## Feedback from users:
+**render something fun to do when the tests are loading** **Show the asnwers of the user and show them the correct ones**

+    **Test Results Component**
+        - Create a Results component, pass props for { responseData, userAnswers }
+        - Conditionally render the <Results /> component over the ShowScore component .Body